Extend Volume is disabled for C: drive in Windows 10

 There is system, partition and data damage risk while resizing partitions, because all disk partition parameters should be modified, system boot related file should be updated, all files in drive D should be moved to new locations.
 So, back up first and use safe partition software.

-NIUBI Partition Editor has unique 1 Second Rollback, Cancel-at-well, Hot-Resize technologies and advanced file-moving algorithm to help resize partition safely and much faster.
+NIUBI Partition Editor has unique 1 Second Rollback, Cancel-at-will, Hot-Resize technologies and advanced file-moving algorithm to help resize partition safely and much faster.

 DOWNLOAD